Soulter/Soulter/README.md

 💭 **About Me**

-- 🏫 A college junior student @USTB.
+- 🏫 A college senior student @USTB.
 - 🍕 Love Animes, Astronomy, Natural Science.
 - ⭐ Focusing on LLM, MLM recently.
 - 🌌 Dream to create an ATRI.